 The History of School Uniform

-Until recent years, the only schools in the United States that required uniforms were private institutions.
-Yet the debate over the pros...
+Until recent years, the only schools in the United States that required uniforms were exclusive private schools.
+But the debate over the...